-In this series we are reviewing various concepts involved in stewardship.
-Last time we talked about motivation and the role it plays in our giving.
-Today I would like to talk about tithing and clear up some misconceptions we may have about this action and see what the New Testament says about giving.
+In this book I am reviewing various concepts related to Christian stewardship.
+In the previous chapter I spoke about motivation and the role that it plays in our giving to the Lord.
+In this chapter I would like to consider the matter of tithing and clear up some misconceptions we may have about this practice and then examine some of the teachings found in the New Testament about giving to the Lord.

 Tithing in the Old Testament

-Many denominations use the word "tithing" when they refer to their giving of money to the church.
-This word refers to the Old Testament practice of giving one tenth of their produce and cattle to support the priests and Levites.
-The word "tithe" literally means one tenth and so tithing is the practice of giving a one tenth share of something.
+Many denominations use the word "tithing" when they refer to the giving of money to the church.
+This word refers to the Old Testament practice of giving one tenth of the Jewish people's produce and cattle to support the priests and Levites in their work at the temple and ministry on behalf of the nation.
+The word "tithe" literally means 1/10, and so tithing is the giving of a one tenth share of something.

-This practice is older than the Law of Moses and was done by many nations long before it was introduced into Jewish culture.
-For example, in Genesis 14:17-20 the various pagan kings gave Abraham one tenth of their spoils for having saved their people.
+Tithing as a religious obligation is older than the Law of Moses and was observed by many nations long before it was introduced into Jewish culture.
+For example, in Genesis 14:17-20 various pagan kings gave Abraham one tenth of their spoils of war for having saved their people in a battle against several of the regional powers of that day.

-The people were instructed to count out one tenth of their crops, fruit and herds and give it to the Levites, this was done three times a year.
-Later on the over zealous scribes and Pharisees added complex rules that said that even seasonings had to be tithed, even down to stalks and leaves (but this was human law, not Mosaic Law).
-The Pharisees said that everything that was eaten, watched over and grown had to be tithed.
-This, of course, is the type of excess that Jesus accused them of when He said, "You tithe mint, dill and cumin, but ignore the mightier matters of the Law..."
+The people were instructed to count out one tenth of their crops, fruit, and herds and give it to the Levites; this was done three times a year.
+Later on, zealous scribes and Pharisees added complex rules demanding that even seasonings had to be tithed, down to stalks and leaves (but this was human law, not Mosaic Law).
+The Pharisees said that everything that was eaten, watched over or grown had to be tithed.
+This, of course, was the type of excess that Jesus accused them of when He said, "You tithe mint, dill and cumin, but ignore the mightier matters of the Law..."

 "Woe to you, scribes and Pharisees, hypocrites!
 For you tithe mint and dill and cummin, and have neglected the weightier provisions of the law: justice and mercy and faithfulness; but these are the things you should have done without neglecting the others.